jazzband/django-debug-toolbar/docs/contributing.rst

     $ DJANGO_SELENIUM_TESTS=true make coverage
     $ DJANGO_SELENIUM_TESTS=true tox

+If you are making changes to the frontend logic, it's recommended that you write a test for it and run these tests before commit changes.

 At this time, there isn't an easy way to test against databases other than SQLite.